• Skip to primary navigation

 These date slices should be stored in an air-tight container in the fridge for up to a week (if it lasts that long)

-No-Bake Date Slice (Dadelvingers) FAQ
+Date Slice (Dadelvingers) FAQ

-Can I make Dadelvingers without eggs?
+Can I make a date slice or date squares without eggs?

-Dadelvingers (Date Slices) with Rice Krispies?
+Can I make Dadelvingers (Date Slices) with Rice Krispies?

 A common variation on the date slice or Dadelvingers is to use rice Krispies instead of biscuits.